pranabekka/pranabekka.github.io/content/log.md

   Especially if we're using ORMs, but also if our project is something small.
   I just don't know of a good NoSQL database.
-  Something like SQLite meets MongoDB, but not JSON.
+  Something like SQLite meets MongoDB.
-  Maybe a binary format, or a text format using KDL.
+  Maybe a binary format,
+  I don't mind a text format like KDL.

   Oh, CUE is a really interesting option!
   It's like JSON with less typing, adding rules,